-Homework will be set twice a week, one short piece and another longer piece.
-These will be marked in accordance with academy policy.
-There will be regular assessment throughout the course with tests as sections of work are completed, along with three summative tests in Autumn, Spring and Summer terms.
+Homework is set twice a week, one short piece and another longer piece.
+These are marked in accordance with academy policy.
+There is regular assessment throughout the course with tests as sections of work are completed, along with summative tests in Autumn, Spring and Summer terms.

 Key Stage 3 - Year 7 to Year 9